Certora/Documentation/docs/prover/checking/sanity.md

 }
 ```

-Since every `uint` satisfies the assertion, the assertion is tautological,
+Since every `uint` satisfies the assertion, the assertion is tautological, which
-which is likely to be an error in the specification.
+may indicate an error in the specification.

 ### Checking vacuity for invariants